mattlockyer/composables-998/README.md

 Proposal: https://github.com/ethereum/EIPs/issues/998

+Here is a high-level overview of the ERC998 standard: https://medium.com/@mudgen/top-down-and-bottom-up-composables-whats-the-difference-and-which-one-should-you-use-db939f6acf1d

 Original Medium Post (code outdated): https://medium.com/coinmonks/introducing-crypto-composables-ee5701fde217

 Discord and Discourse community: NFTy Magicians.
-Search Twitter for a link to join.
+Search Twitter for a link to join, or use this one: https://discord.gg/uxkHy3

 ## Getting Started